 The materials needed to construct a Bund are mainly clayey soil, breeze blocks or similar and damp course material or plastic sheeting.

 Facts about clay.

 Maintenance of a Bund Bank.

-The swollen river is more likely to flood on bends in the river, poorly maintained banks and sections that have become dammed with debris that has been washed down and then trapped around fallen trees.
+The swollen river is more likely to flood on bends in the river, poorly maintained banks and sections that have become dammed with debris, trapped around fallen trees.